-- 7.2.7 Metrics of Weights and Measurements Learners will be able to: - a.
+7.2.7 Metrics of Weights and Measurements

+- a.
 Identify different types of weights and measures - b.
 Convert any type of weights and measuresto a different type - c.
-Express one type of weights, and measures in different units - d.
-Apply weights and measures concept in accounting and business situations - 7.2.8 Measurement of Areas of Squares, Rectangles and Circles
+Express one type of weights, andmeasures in different units - d.
+Apply weights and measures concept in accounting and business situations

+7.2.8 Measurement of Areas of Squares, Rectangles and Circles

 - a.
 Determine the areas and perimeters of squares, rectangles and circles - b.
 Describe the relationship between areasand perimeters/circumferences - c.
-Apply the concept of measurements of areas in business and accounting situation - 7.2.9 Currency Conversion
+Apply the concept of measurements ofareas in business and accounting situation

+7.2.9 Currency Conversion